Not many people have heard of the Bujinkan – but everybody’s heard of ninjas. So what’s the difference?

 Instructor, Doug Faulds

 Doug has been training for over ten years and passed his instructor’s test in 2016.
-He has trained in Japan with the highest ranked instructors and travels to train in Europe every year.
+Now a 6th Dan, he has trained in Japan with the highest ranked instructors and travels to train in Europe every year.

 Assistant Instructor, Bryan Kirk

-Bryan is 4th dan and will pass his instructor’s test imminently.
+Bryan passed his instructor’s test this year, (2017) and is now a 5th Dan.
 He has an extensive training background in Taekwondo before coming to the Bujinkan and has been to Japan and Europe to train with the best.